 All of Pembina's pipelines are feeder pipelines or gathering systems.
-The conventional pipelines collectively transported approximately 575 mbpd of crude oil, condensate and NGL products in 2014.
-The conventional pipelines transport the majority of its products to the Edmonton/Fort Saskatchewan, Alberta area, while a smaller amount is delivered to Kamloops, British Columbia and to the Alberta Ethane Gathering System via the Vantage Pipeline from the North Dakota Bakken play.
-Pembina's oil sands and heavy oil pipelines had a combined contracted capacity of 880 mbpd in 2014.
-These pipelines primarily transport products from established production fields in their respective service areas, the Syncrude Project or the Horizon Project, into the refining and export pipeline centres at Edmonton.
+The Conventional Pipelines business collectively transported approximate average revenue volumes of 614 mbpd of crude oil, condensate and NGL products in 2015.
+The Conventional Pipelines transport the majority of its products to the Edmonton/Fort Saskatchewan, Alberta area, while a smaller amount is delivered to Kamloops, British Columbia and to the Alberta Ethane Gathering System via the Vantage Pipeline from the North Dakota Bakken play.
+Pembina's oil sands and heavy oil pipelines had a combined contracted capacity of 880 mbpd in 2015.
+These pipelines primarily transport products from established production fields in their respective service areas (the Syncrude Project and the Horizon Project) into the refining and export pipeline centres at Edmonton.
 The Cheecham Lateral transports SCO from a common pump station on the Syncrude Pipeline and Horizon Pipeline to a terminalling facility located near Cheecham, Alberta, where it is then used as diluent for oil sands projects in the area.
 The Nipisi Pipeline and Mitsue Pipeline provide diluted heavy oil and diluent transportation for operators in the Pelican Lake and Peace River heavy oil regions of Alberta.